ananya-int/RCS-Chatbot-Builder/README.md

-# ReactFlow Card Builder
+# RCS-Chatbot-Builder

 ## Project Overview

-ReactFlow Card Builder is a powerful visual editor for creating and managing chatbot conversation flows.
-Built with React, TypeScript, and @xyflow/react, this tool enables designers and developers to visually construct complex chatbot interactions through a drag-and-drop interface.
+RCS-Chatbot-Builder is a powerful visual editor for creating and managing chatbot conversation flows.
+Built with React, TypeScript, and @xyflow/react, this tool enables designers and developers to visually construct complex chatbot interactions through a connected flow.
 The application features customizable card components that can be connected to define conversation paths, with real-time editing and automatic saving to ensure your work is always preserved.

 ## Key Features

-- **Visual Flow Editor**: Intuitive drag-and-drop interface for creating conversation flows
+- **Visual Flow Editor**: React Flow for creating and connecting cards
 - **Multiple Card Types**:
   - **Rich Cards**: Single message cards with text, image, and action capabilities
   - **Carousel Cards**: Container cards that hold multiple swipeable cards